 Hello.
 My name is Wei Yong.
 As of June, I have finished my studies Sociology with Communication at the Singapore University of Social Sciences (SUSS) as a part-time student from the FY19/Jan batch.
-I am interested in Social Modularity: Traits, characteristics, skills, attitudes, and modes of thinking that allow people to maneuver within social ladders.
+I am interested in Social Modularity: Traits, characteristics, skills, attitudes, and modes of thinking and behaviour that allow people to maneuver within social ladders.
 I consider myself a budding Semiotical Sociologist and hope to (perhaps) someday be a (Theoretical) Sociotherapist.
 These titles may or may not exist.
 Nevertheless, I think Sociology brings value to society, especially when integrated constructively with other schools of thought, such as semiotics which I have gotten a fond interest in.

 I started this site for the following reasons: